 - 1.1.
 The Prudential Code for Capital Finance in Local Authorities (2017), published by the Chartered Institute of Public Finance and Accountancy (CIPFA), requires each Local Authority to produce a Capital Strategy on an annual basis.
 This Capital Strategy document is aimed at meeting those requirements. - 1.2.
+CIPFA have just concluded a consultation on revisions to the Prudential Code.
+The stated time table is for a soft launch of the revised Code in 2022/23, with full implementation for 2023/24.
+It is likely, therefore, that this Capital Strategy will need to be amended in 2022/23 to reflect the provisions of the revised Prudential Code. - 1.3.
 As well as meeting the requirements of the Prudential Code, this Strategy also has regard to the statutory guidance on Local Government Investments issued by the Ministry of Housing, Communities and Local Government (MHCLG) in February 2018.
-The purpose of the statutory guidance and the Prudential Code is to ensure that capital investments made by Local Authorities are affordable, prudent and sustainable. - 1.3.
-Under the legislative framework the Capital Strategy is one of a suite of four linked strategies, the others being: The Annual Investment Strategy, the Treasury Management Strategy and the Minimum Revenue Provision Policy. - 1.4.
+The purpose of the statutory guidance and the Prudential Code is to ensure that capital investments made by Local Authorities are affordable, prudent and sustainable. - 1.4.
+Under the legislative framework the Capital Strategy is one of a suite of four linked strategies, the others being: The Annual Investment Strategy, the Treasury Management Strategy and the Minimum Revenue Provision Policy. - 1.5.
 In practice the main purpose of the Capital Strategy is to define how Reading Borough Council will maximise the impact of its limited capital resources to support the delivery of its key aims and objectives.